mesmacosta/datacatalog-util/README.md

 - Data Catalog Admin

 #### 1.3.2.
 Download a JSON key and save it as
+This name is just a suggestion, feel free to name if following your naming conventions
 - `./credentials/datacatalog-util-sa.json`

 #### 1.3.3.
 Set the environment variables